Dispute legal costs or seek compensation

 The Australian Consumer Law is in Schedule 2 to the Competition and Consumer Act 2010 (Cth).

 Cases we can't help with

-- We can't accept some cases where one party lives in another state or is a Commonwealth government organisation.
-Learn more.
+- We can't hear some cases where one party lives in another state or is a Commonwealth government organisation

 - Only the Victorian Legal Services Commissioner can apply for disciplinary orders against a lawyer.
 We can't make disciplinary orders in a dispute about legal costs or legal services.

 - We can't hear cases brought by a beneficiary of a deceased estate disputing legal fees charged to the estate as:

 - it is the executor of the estate that is the client of the law firm and who is the party that may initiate a costs dispute under the Legal Profession Uniform Law (Victoria)

 - a beneficiary of an estate is not a 'purchaser' of any legal services provided to the estate, such that there is no consumer-trader dispute for the purposes of the Australian Consumer Law and Fair Trading Act 2012.

 - We can't hear cases where court proceedings have already started, unless it's a claim for $15,000 or less being heard in the Magistrates' Court and one of the following applies: